 Our health strategy aims to improve employees' health and eliminate occupationally acquired ill health.
 It is pleasing to report that there were no new cases of noise-induced hearing loss (NIHL) diagnosed, as measured against new industry criteria in the period under review.
-In managing the principal nonoccupational health risks facing our employees -

-Statement by the chairperson of the social, transformation and remuneration committee pulmonary tuberculosis (TB) and the associated human immunodeficiency virus (HIV) co-infection - levels of both have been kept under control, with improvements in most performance indicators.
+In managing the principal nonoccupational health risks facing our employees - pulmonary tuberculosis (TB) and the associated human immunodeficiency virus (HIV) co-infection - levels of both have been kept under control, with improvements in most performance indicators.
 All our operations are well on track to meet occupational health milestones set for the South African mining industry in 2024.